dnmanveet/Coursera-Algorithmic-Toolbox/README.md

 # Coursera-Algorithmic-Toolbox

 This repository contains all solutions for the course [Algorithmic Toolbox](https://www.coursera.org/learn/algorithmic-toolbox/) offered on Coursera.
-The assignment solutions are in CPP(mostly) and Java(some).
+The assignment solutions are in CPP(mostly) and Java(some part).

 Disclaimer: The below solutions are for reference only.
 This is all my work.Please design and implement your own algorithms to pass the course.